 There are many ways you can change your writing to better appeal to a specific audience.
-Four approaches inlude changing the composition of your opening statement, words, images, and emphasis techniques.
+Four approaches include: changing the composition of your opening statement, word choice, presentation of images, and emphasis techniques.

 The lede or opening statement

-All good writing begins with a strong opening statement, an attention-getter that speaks directly to your reader.
+All good writing begins with a strong opening statement (also called a lede), an attention-getter that speaks directly to your reader.
 One common opening is a statement that challenges your reader’s knowledge or expectations.
 Another approach is to use statistics or interesting facts to highlight the importance of your story.
-Regardless of the approach, make sure it is interesting to your target audience.
+Regardless of the approach, make sure that it is interesting to your target audience.
 And remember, the further removed people are from your field of work, the more important it is to convey the relevance of your work (the reason why your work is meaningful) early on.

 Your choice of images, the level of detail you put in them, and how you position images within your report or presentation should also be determined with the audience in mind.
 For those doing a poster or slide presentation, make sure that images are large enough that viewers can see them from at least 5 feet away.
 If you need to use a highly complex image, add annotations or contrasting colors to direct your readers’ focus and make the most important parts of the image stand out.

-In writing, emphasis techniques include capitalization, bold, italics, punctuation, color as well as changes in size.
+In writing, emphasis techniques include capitalization, bold, italics, punctuation, color, and changes in size.
 In oral presentations, emphasis is added through pauses and changes in volume and pacing.
-All these techniques can and should be used to deliberately exemplify your main point(s) and direct your audience's focus.
+All these techniques can and should be used to deliberately exemplify your main point(s) and direct your audience’s focus.

 Confused about how to write for a specific audience?
 Try answering the following questions: